 3. Never use ‘Dear Sir/Madam’ when applying for a job.

 Always find out who you should address your application to.
-Dr Seeley warns: "If it's not obvious- ring the company up and ask.
-When I receive 'Dear Sir/Madam' emails it looks like the person is too lazy to have done their homework."
+Dr Seeley warns: “If it’s not obvious – call the company and ask.
+When I receive ‘Dear Sir/Madam’ emails it looks like the person is too lazy to have done their homework.”
 If you thought getting a title wrong was bad, swapping genders is even more irritating.

 4. ‘Dear’ can turn to ‘Hi’

-But only if you've spoken on the phone, or had lots of contact: "If they're senior to you, stick to 'dear' until they change.
-If they're the same level, then 'hi' is fine if you've developed some sort of relationship."
-But always start with 'dear'.
+But only if you’ve spoken on the phone, or had lots of contact.
+“If they’re senior to you, stick to ‘Dear’ until they change.
+If they’re the same level, then ‘Hi’ is fine if you’ve developed some sort of relationship.”

-"Stick to Sans Serif, Arial or Courier fonts, and always in blue or black," Dr Seeley says, "no pictures or colours" Your email signature should be as simple as the email too- don't be tempted by images, colours and fancy fonts.
+“Stick to Sans Serif, Arial or Courier fonts, and always in blue or black with no pictures or colours,” Dr Seeley says.
+Your email signature should be as simple as the email too – don’t be tempted by images, colours and fancy fonts.

 Short, to the point sentences are key.
-"Your limit should be roughly five paragraphs for a long email, five sentences for a short one," says Dr Seeley, "people will scan read and be put off by huge emails that drag on."
+“Your limit should be roughly five paragraphs for a long email, five sentences for a short one,” Dr Seeley explains.
+“People will scan read and be put off by huge emails that drag on.”
 Re-read the email before sending and delete any unnecessary words or repetitive sentences.
 You’ll be surprised how often people repeat things without realising it, and it’s amazing how often emailers write the same thing twice (see what I did there?).

 So keep it simple, stick with ‘Dear’ and ‘Kind Regards’, avoid the smiley face with the tongue poking out (as well as all other smiley faces) and you’ll be firing off CCs and BCCs like nobody’s business.